MotionMaker/prisim-copy-paste-highlighter-tool/README.md

 Example: `<option value="html">HTML</option>`

-Language option value needs to come from the Prism list of supported languages you included. https://prismjs.com/index.html#languages-list
+Language option value needs to come from the  <a href="https://prismjs.com/index.html#languages-list" target="_blank">Prism supported languages</a> you included.

 Set line number value to blank if you do not want line numbers.